ckontos82/schoolapp-mysql-jsp/README.md

 ***
 ### Using Service-Oriented Architecture and MVC.
 ***
-In order for this app to work flawlessly, for login, in your database you must store hashed passwords using JBCrypt.
+In order for this app to work flawlessly, for login, you must store in the database hashed passwords using JBCrypt.